Myths That Undermine Decision-Making

 Without being overly self-serving, we think we’ve got at least one component of a good answer – schedule a strategy offsite.

 Think, for a minute, about a well-designed, properly conducted strategy offsite.

 The team takes a brief period of time – typically a day or two – leaves headquarters (or wherever they can usually be found) and locks themselves away from the day-to-day business.
 No cell phones, no other executive meetings, no distractions – a concentrated period of time when the entire group can focus on a limited number of issues, preferably more long-term or 30,000-foot topics than those typically covered in management meetings, or executive meetings.

 What a unique and valuable opportunity to walk away from the urgent – even if only for a day or two – and turn the group’s attention to the important.

-So, as you review 2015 and plan for 2016, think about kicking off the year with a strategy offsite, spending a day or two away from the building, either specifically targeting time to focus on what needs to get done next year, or actually using the time to take on one of those big elephants that’s been staring at you from the center of the boardroom table.
+So, as you review this year and plan for next, think about kicking off the year with a strategy offsite, spending a day or two away from the building, either specifically targeting time to focus on what needs to get done next year, or actually using the time to take on one of those big elephants that’s been staring at you from the center of the boardroom table.